This ultimate guide makes it simple to discover the right mattress protector for your needs.

 - Identify the most suitable mattress protector for allergy sufferers

-- Know why a mattress protector should be applied to a new mattress
+- Know why you should apply a mattress protector to a new mattress.

 What Is A Mattress Protector?

-Investing in a high-quality bed can be an expensive endeavour, so you’ll be wanting to keep it feeling fresh and clean for as long as possible.
-A few spilt orange juices, profuse sweating during hot summer nights, and various other liquid-based accidents slowly take their toll on your bed.
-Sheets are replaced frequently enough, but the mattress isn’t something as easily swapped (if you are looking to swap your mattress however, you’ll want to check out our guide on How To Choose The Best Mattress).
+Investing in a high-quality bed can be costly, so keep it fresh and clean as long as possible.
+Spills, sweating, and liquid-based accidents take a toll on your bed over time.
+While sheets can be replaced frequently, swapping a mattress is not as easy.
+If you are considering replacing your mattress, be sure to check out our guide on How To Choose The Best Mattress.

-The best way to save your mattress from stains and allergens is with a mattress protector, which is also sometimes referred to as a mattress cover.
-Trying to stuff a mattress into the washing-machine can be difficult, so why not make life easier by washing an easily removable mattress protector instead?
+A mattress protector safeguards against stains and allergens and is sometimes called a mattress cover.
+Washing a mattress in a washing machine can be tough.
+Why not make life easier by washing a removable mattress protector instead?

-An additional shielding layer sitting above the mattress, but under the main sheet, a protector provides a barrier to permanent marks by preventing the mattress from absorbing fluids.
-The benefits of waterproofing aside, it also inhibits the gestation of odours and allergy-inducing elements by restricting mattress access to bacteria and dust mites.
+A mattress protector is an extra layer between the mattress and main sheet that prevents fluid absorption and permanent stains.
+Waterproofing benefits aside, a mattress protector also prevents odors and allergens by restricting access to bacteria and dust mites.
 Normally, a mattress protector covers the top and sides of the mattress, although some might reach around further underneath too.

 Do I Need A Mattress Protector?

 People who suffer from allergies can appreciate that a mattress protector is a must-have item of bedding.
-As well as mold growth, your bed is an attractive habitat for dust mites and other matter that can irritate the body.
-A good mattress protector can restrict dust and other allergens that aggravate from settling in your sleeping space, helping keep it a stress-free resting place.
+Your bed can become a breeding ground for mould growth and dust mites, which can cause irritation to the body.
+A quality mattress protector can prevent dust and other allergens from settling in your sleeping space, creating a stress-free environment.

-Affecting many adults, but of particular harm to children, a bed overrun with dust mites can lead to health problems concerning the skin and lungs.
+Dust mites can lead to health problems with the skin and lungs, especially for children and many adults.
 Mattress protectors are widely celebrated by those suffering from eczema and asthma.